josefdmiller/roger/README.md

 Raspberry pi 4: this serves as the “brain” of the robot.
 It is currently running open cv python and has two completed programs.
 One is a facial detection program using a haar-cascade and the other is a ball follower that uses HSV and contours to track the object.
 I will put a picture of the code below.

 That is the basic functions of the robot.
 I am interested in projects involving open-cv or tensor flow if anyone has some knowledge on it.
 My plan is to use this robot as a group project with the direction determined by a group idea.
 The way I see it going with the current pandemic is the group project involving the code that I would then upload and video the effects on zoom.
 I also have the hardware to create things like stop lights to simulate a street environment or something like that.

+One thing to note is that the arduino ino file is a c++ file however i only used c code.